dwysocki/gracedb-server/docs/user_docs/source/general.rst

 the web interface naturally represents information as HTML pages, whereas the REST interface delivers JSON-serialized data.

-The client tools (available via ``pip``, SL6 or Debian packages, and source build, see :ref:`installing_the_client`) provide a way to interact via the REST API.
+The `ligo-gracedb client package <https://gw.readthedocs.io/ligo-gracedb>`__ provides a convenient way to interact with the REST API.
-These tools include a Python client class with methods for all common GraceDB operations.
+This package includes a Python client class with methods for all common GraceDB operations.
 There is also a ``gracedb`` executable for the command line with much of the same functionality.

 The GraceDB API conforms to the RESTful principles of "uniform interface" and "resource-oriented architecture".

 Where can I go for help?
 ==================================
 This documentation is not as great as it could be, but we are working on it.

+LIGO/Virgo users can join the GraceDB channel in the collaboration's Mattermost instance or email the DASWG mailing list for help.

-For help with issues not addressed here, please send mail to uwm-help@ligo.org.
+To report a problem, either `post an issue <https://git.ligo.org/lscsoft/gracedb/issues>`__ or send mail to uwm-help@ligo.org.